tweag/nickel/rfcs/001-overriding.md

 implementation.

 In practice, we can't update a thunk that contains `e1 & e2` with the result of the evaluation.
-This is already the case with `default` values currenlty (`default (1 + 1)` isn't updated to `2`, but to `default 2`, otherwise the semantics would change).
+This is already the case with `default` values currently (`default (1 + 1)` isn't updated to `2`, but to `default 2`, otherwise the semantics would change).
 A good view on this is that the semantics is inherently call-by-name, and that any caching mechanism (including call-by-need) is a